End-to-end data estate modernization at a North American energy company

 The customer is one of the largest integrated energy companies in North America.
 It is also a significant player in the international oil market.

-Like most players in this field, the customer separates its business in various divisions along the energy value chain from oil mining to refining, logistics, and retail fueling.
+Like most players in this field, the customer separates its business into various divisions along the energy value chain from oil mining to refining, logistics, and retail fueling.

 Over the years, the rack forward business had developed multiple internal solutions to help with several data-driven business problems.
 In return, these created a proliferation of unaligned data sources that could even conflict in some situations.
 These conflicting data sources would then create delays that hindered effective and timely decision making.